 To get some insight into these questions, we can look at a Reddit forum post that asked the following question:

-What do insanely wealthy people buy, that ordinary people know nothing about?
+What do insanely wealthy people buy that ordinary people know nothing about?

-The question got hundreds of interesting responses, but a user with the handle "a1988eli" posted a answer that turned out to be particularly amazing.
+The question got hundreds of interesting responses, but a user with the handle "a1988eli" posted an answer that turned out to be particularly amazing.
 To start out, a1988eli says we need to separate wealth into five distinct levels/gradients:

-• Level 1: $10 million – $30 million
+- Level 1: $10 million – $30 million

-• Level 2: $30 million – $100 million
+- Level 2: $30 million – $100 million

-• Level 3: $100 million – $1 billion
+- Level 3: $100 million – $1 billion

-• Level 4: $1 billion – $10 billion
+- Level 4: $1 billion – $10 billion

-• Level 5: $10 billion+
+- Level 5: $10 billion+

 You're gonna drool over what he says about the life of someone at Level 4, $1-10 billion.
 It's mind-boggling.
 Oh, and before you get too excited about Level 5, he actually doesn't spend too much time on the lifestyles of these insanely lucky few because, according to a1988eli, anyone with more than $10 billion basically lives the life of a head of state.
 A life that is essentially unimaginable unless you are a King or the President of an extremely wealthy country.
 The first four levels, on the other hand, are a bit more conceptually ascertainable… even for us mere mortals.